Gwinyai/wavy-app-landing-page/README.md

 # Wavy App Landing Page

-A free app landing page template for iOS or Android apps created by [Gwinyai](https://gwinyai.com).
+A free app landing page template for iOS or Android apps.
 This template was created using HTML, CSS and ReactJS.

+## Demo

+A preview of this theme is available [here](https://applander-wavy-theme.netlify.app/)

 ![Preview](wavytheme.png "Preview")

 ## Purpose

-This app landing page is meant to speed up your deployment to the App or Play Store.
-You can use this app landing page as a marketing page and to host your Privacy Policy or Support URL which is required by Apple submission rules.
+This app landing page can be used as a marketing page for your iOS or Android app.
+It can also be used to host your Privacy Policy or Support URL which is required by Apple's App Store submission rules.

 ## Features

 - Light/Dark mode functionality.
 - Responsive design to adapt to mobile and desktop devices.
-- Clean animations that enhance user experience.
-- SEO optimized to rank highly in Google.
 - Privacy Policy and Support URL pages supported.
 - Contact form for feedback from users.
 - Easy configuration that requires no code.